A Layered Protocol Architecture for the Internet of Agents: Security and Trust in the Semantic Layer

-\item \textbf{Confidentiality of Capability:} The SNL-HELLO handshake reveals an agent's capabilities (i.e., what contexts it understands).
+\item \textbf{Confidentiality of Capability:} The SL-HELLO handshake reveals an agent's capabilities (i.e., what contexts it understands).
 This is sensitive business intelligence---revealing that an agent supports `military-logistics:v3.2` or `high-frequency-trading:v1.0` exposes strategic information.
-Where SLIM uses MLS for payload encryption, the L9 negotiation messages (SNL-HELLO, SNL-SELECT) must also be encrypted using the same end-to-end security mechanism, ensuring that even intermediate routing nodes cannot observe capability advertisements.
+Where SLIM uses MLS for payload encryption, the L9 negotiation messages (SL-HELLO, SL-SELECT) must also be encrypted using the same end-to-end security mechanism, ensuring that even intermediate routing nodes cannot observe capability advertisements.
 This requires extending the secure channel established at L7 to cover L9 control messages. \end{itemize}